Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 To evaluate prompt engineering's potential for improving abstract reasoning capabilities, we implemented a systematic evaluation framework using two distinct prompting strategies across all 120 ARC-AGI-2 evaluation tasks.

-Our initial experimental condition utilized GPT-4o with the following prompt architecture:
+Our initial experimental condition utilized GPT-4o with the following prompt architecture, which was intentionally kept minimal as the model possesses inherent knowledge of ARC puzzles from its training data:

 #figure(
   caption: [The Used Prompt Structure],
   ```python
 SYSTEM_PROMPT_TEMPLATE = (
     "You are an ARC puzzle solver.
 Analyze the train examples (input/output pairs). "